-A very good friend of mine came up with this recipe and it used a bought paste.
+A very good friend of mine came up with this recipe and it used a bought curry paste.
 I have re-created the paste from scratch, but you can cheat to save time!
-Whizz past the paste ingredients and skip to the method to learn the cheat, it is just as good.
+If you want to cheat whizz past the paste ingredients and skip to the method to learn the cheat, it is just as good.

 Salmon and Prawn Curried Soup.
 Gluten Free.Print This